Creating & Managing Vaults

 - Open the workflow in the builder.

-- Click on the phase that needs the secret.
+- Click on the phase that needs the value.

 - In the phase configuration, add an environment variable.

-- Set the value source to Secret and select the secret name.
+- Set the value source to Vault and select the vault name.

-- The secret value is injected at runtime as an environment variable.
+- The vault value is injected at runtime as an environment variable.

 Phase: "Deploy to Staging"